-RM Sotheby’s announced that the 2001 Ferrari F1 that Michael Schumacher drove to victory at the Monaco and Hungarian GP races to secure his fourth world championship is again heading to auction at the special Grand Prix de Monaco 2025 sale.
-No estimate has been released yet, but this racing car sold for a record $7.5 million in New York in 2017.
+RM Sotheby’s sold the 2001 Ferrari F1, chassis 211, which Michael Schumacher drove to victory at the Monaco and Hungarian GP races to secure his fourth world championship, for €15,980,000 ($18,392,980) at the special Grand Prix de Monaco 2025 sale.
+This set a new record price for the most expensive Ferrari Formula 1 racing car ever sold at public auction.
+No presale estimate was released, but this racing car sold for a then-record $7.5 million in New York in 2017.

 Michael Schumacher’s 2001 Ferrari F1 at RM Sotheby’s Monaco 2025 Sale